GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 In this tutorial, you do the following:

-*   Create a Service Account with limited access.
+*   Create a service account with limited access.
 *   Create a Cloud Function that triggers on HTTP.
 *   Create a Cloud Scheduler job that targets an HTTP endpoint.
 *   Run the Cloud Scheduler job.